Part 1, Chapter 1

 - Run unit and integration tests inside a Docker container

 - Enable services running in different containers to talk to one another

-- Install Flask, Nginx, and Gunicorn on an Amazon EC2 instance
+- Deploy Flask, Nginx, Gunicorn, and Postgres to an Amazon EC2 instance

 Check out the live app, running on a cluster of EC2 instances: